New definitions of Alexandrov space and applications: Introduction

-In the rest of the paper, we mainly give a proof of Theorem B in Section 2, while Theorem B implies Theorem A by the relation between conditions (A) and (B) in Section 1 (see Remark \ref{rem1.1}).
-As an application, we will give a new proof for the Doubling Theorem in Section 3.
-And in Appendix, we will make a detailed study on `$f''(t)+kf(t)\leqslant (\geqslant)\ 0$ in the support sense'.
+In the rest of the paper, we will first show that condition (B1) is an ideal case of (B2) in Section 1.
+Then we will prove Theorem A in Section 2.
+In Section 3, we will introduce a concept of `$f_\pm''(t)\leqslant B$ in the support sense', and then we prove Theorem B in Section 4.
+As applications, we will supply new proofs for the Doubling Theorem in Section 5, and for the Globalization Theorem under the `complete' and `geodesic' conditions respectively in Section 6.